ucfopen/Obojobo-Docs/releases/v3.3.2/authors/assessment_scoring.md

 ### How Status is Determined

-After an attempt is completed the Attempt Status is determined using rules from the [*rubric*](../developers/obo_nodes/rubric.html) as follows:
+After an attempt is completed the Attempt Status is determined using rules from the {{ 'rubric' | obo_node }} as follows:

 | Rubric Type   | Raw Attempt Score >= rubric's passingAttemptScore? | Attempts Remain? | Resulting Status |
 |-